larose/optiverse/examples/integer_compression/problem.md

 ## Evaluation Criteria

-Your score is the average decompression time in nanoseconds.
+Your score is the average decompression time in milliseconds.
 Lower is better.

 Secondary metrics include compression ratio and compression time.